 - It’s then heated to around 90°C, which hydrolyses the bonding resin to free the wood fibres for recovery and re-use.

-Around the world 16 million tonnes of wood waste is produced every year, but only about 15% is recycled.
+In the UK we produce around 4.5 million tonnes of wood waste every year.
 Despite the UK being home to just 1% of the global population, it consumes 3% of the world’s wood.
-And around 450,000 tonnes of wood waste are generated in the UK every year too.
+Globally about 15% of waste wood is recycled, although plenty more is recovered and reused in other ways.